mosestrundlestrachan/education/education.md

 ![png](output_15_1.png)

+# Policy-Driven Conclusion and Future Work

+#The results of the predictive and comparative analysis reveal critical insights for educational policy:

+Projected Growth and Capacity: The ARIMA forecast (for Bachelor's degree attainment) projects continued steady, albeit modest, linear growth.
+While positive, this rate suggests the U.S. may not meet future labor demands without targeted acceleration policies.

+Persistent Attainment Gaps: The Comparative Race Visualization highlights a clear and persistent attainment gap (e.g., in Bachelor's degrees) between the Hispanic population and the Total population.
+This disparity validates the need for specific, resource-intensive interventions in underserved communities.

+Future Modeling: The next stage of this project would involve Multivariate Regression Modeling (e.g., Logistic Regression or GLM) to quantify the statistical significance of factors like Sex and Race on the probability of reaching a given Min degree.
+This will provide a quantitative measure of disparity for policy prioritization.

-To learn more about the design of the data dashboard, read the write-up by [Darkhorse Analytics](https://www.darkhorseanalytics.com/blog/lumina-foundations-stronger-nation-gets-a-powerful-new-data-experience) and compare it the write-up by the previous team, [Periscopic](https://periscopic.com/#!/impacts/americas-educational-attainment).
+To learn more about effective data dashboard design for policy, read the write-up by Darkhorse Analytics and compare it the write-up by the previous team, Periscopic.